-As is true across the country, Texas places an age limit on who can operate a vehicle on its streets.
-In general, a person must attain the age of 18 in order to receive a driver’s license outright.
+As is true across the country, Texas places an age limit on who can obtain a driver license and operate a vehicle on its streets.
+In general, teen drivers must be at least 18 years old in order to receive a driver’s license outright.

-Most Texans agree with this safety regulation.
-The belief is that waiting until someone is mature enough to handle the responsibility of driving is best for all.
+Most Texas drivers agree with this safety regulation.
+The belief is that waiting until someone is mature enough to handle the responsibility of driving privileges is best for all.

 However, exceptions exist.
-Some young people deserve a chance to prove their abilities.
+Some young people deserve a chance to prove their abilities to receive a driver license earlier than usual.
 Life circumstances and problems are no respecters of age.
-A 15-year-old can find themselves the virtual head of a household, for example.
-To make things easier for these minors, the authorities created the Texas Hardship License.
+A 15-year-old can find themselves the virtual head of a household and need a drivers license, for example.
+To make things easier for these minors, the Texas Department of Public Safety created the Texas Hardship License.

-The process for getting such a license is not as difficult as one may initially believe.
+The process for getting such a minor restricted driver license is not as difficult as one may initially believe.
 Following is the information needed to apply.

 What is a hardship license?

 The Minor Restricted Driver License (MRDL) is the official name for what most call the Texas “hardship” license.
-This permit allows a minor, of at least age 15, to drive without the presence of an adult, if doing so has been proven to be a necessity.
+This permit allows a minor, of at least age 15, to practice defensive driving without the presence of an adult, if doing so has been proven to be a necessity.
+It is a driver license with restrictions.

 To be eligible for a hardship license the teen must fall into one or more of these categories.